1. Sometimes there is a second verb in the sentence. This verb usually comes at the end of the sentence.

 3.

-Time must come after the finite verb and before the direct object; here the time is too late in the sentence.
+Time must come after the finite verb and before the direct object; here the time is placed too late in the sentence.

 4.